Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Hive Social?

 Hive Social is a social media app that looks like a mix between Twitter and Instagram and is only available for Android and iOS devices at the moment.
 Presumably, the desktop version is in the works.
-The Android app is apparently in beta, which explains the number of issues users are experiencing with it.
+The Android app is apparently in early access, which explains the number of issues users are experiencing with it.
 But since things are moving fast right now with the Twitter meltdown, it makes sense to get the Android app out as quickly as possible.

 So what gives off both Twitter and Instagram vibes?
 If you look at the following two screens, the one on the left is your profile where your posts sit.
 The one on the right is the Discover tab, which is a page ripped right out of Instagram’s playbook.
 So instead of being just a Twitter clone, Hive seems to be taking a bit out of Instagram as well.

 Like on Twitter, you can create a profile, post content, and like other people’s posts.
 You can also share other people’s posts on your own profile.
 This feature has no name, but calling it something like re-hives would make sense.
 Coming up with a verb to challenge ‘tweet’ and ‘retweet” just seems like a good idea.